Sohamp1504/Java_Program/README.md

 11) Develope The Program Of Find Out weather Is Divisible By 7 Or Not
 12) Develope The Program Of Find Out The Maximum value Of Three Number
 13) Develope The Program Of Find Out The Maximum value Of Three Number Using Logical Opeartor
+14) Develope The Program Of Multiplication Table Of A Number